 Tip #4 – Practice Makes Perfect

-Snap practice pictures with your own camera.
+When preparing your home for real estate photos, you can snap practice pictures with your own camera.
 This will give you an idea of what the home will look like on camera before the photographer shows up.
-Examine the photos and make changes to improve each room’s appearance, like opening blinds, removing magnets from the refrigerator, or taking down distracting art.
+Examine the photos and make changes to improve each room’s appearance.
+You can try opening blinds, removing magnets from the refrigerator, or taking down distracting art.
+Have fun with it!